 The depth to shallow groundwater appears somewhat greater at the Hank Unit than the Nichols Ranch Unit.
 There is generally a 30 m (100 ft) or more separation from the ground surface to shallow water beneath most of the production zone and planned processing facility.
 However, the southern portion of the ore body extends into an area where shallow water is projected to be within 15 m (50 ft) of the surface.
-Water quality data from the H sand indicates that this unit is suitable for agricultural uses (Wyoming Class II groundwater).
-The well survey provided by the applicant indicates that there are a number of stock watering wells within a half-mile radius of the project area.
-It is uncertain how many of these wells are screened in the shallow aquifer.
-However, the H Sand lies over the shallow F Sand which is the production zone in the Hank Unit.
-Those wells in close vicinity to the site that are screened in the H Sand are also likely screened in the F Sand as well.
-The applicant has indicated that wells screened across the F Sand in the vicinity of the Hank will be abandoned (Uranerz, 2007 Appendix D6 p.D6-12).
-Thus, wells using shallow groundwater from the H Sand will likely be abandoned and will not be directly impacted by releases at the surface.
+Water quality data from the H sand indicates that this unit is suitable for livestock use (Wyoming Class III groundwater).
+The well survey provided by the applicant indicates that there are six stock watering wells within a half-mile radius of the project area.
+None of these wells are screened in the shallow aquifer.
+Monitoring wells, however, are screened in the surficial H Sand aquifer (e.g., BR-I, BR-K, URZHH-7), (Uranerz, 2007)